owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.11 - 2015/07/17 - owagner
+  - fixed float conversion to number.
+Previously, float values were added as strings to the JSON-encded object, possibly causing issues in logic engines
+  - updated minimal-json to 0.9.2, calimero to 2.2.1 (final) and eclipse-paho to 1.0.2

 * 0.10 - 2015/04/11 - owagner
   - added caching of parsed project files to speed up startup esspecially on low-end CPUs
   - heavily speed up parser, partially using SAX instead of DOM